 Premises liability refers to a specific type of personal injury claim that arises when someone is injured by the conditions on another party’s property.
 The law generally requires that property owners keep their premises in a safe condition for all lawful visitors.
 In a premises liability claim, the owner of the property (and their insurance company) is held liable for the expenses and losses that arise from the visitor’s injuries.

-What Do You Have to Prove in a Premises Liability Claim?
+What Do You Have to Prove in Your Personal Injury Claim?

 To succeed in a premises liability claim, you must prove that you were injured by a dangerous or defective condition on someone else’s property while you were lawfully visiting the property.
 In addition, you must prove that: